 The episode "Whale Whores" is one long Take That at Whale Wars, with Stan joining the anti-whaling activists from that show only to discover they are a bunch of boring, ineffective wimps who never accomplish anything.
 The show's star, Paul Watson, is horribly killed by a harpoon and later called an "incompetent media whore."

 Some critics have noted that the past few seasons have featured mostly episodes revolving around daytime TV shows no one really cares about.
 The Food Network, Ancient Aliens, Cash for Gold, Hunt for Bigfoot, I Shouldn't Be Alive, Nascar, and Professional Wrestling among others.
-I doubt many South Park fans even knew what Whale Wars was, dulling some of the satire.

 And in earlier seasons (and the movie), Sheila was Take That incarnate.